Answers to Frequently Asked Questions

 I can’t fit in PE.
 Can I get it waived?

 Possibly 1 semester (0.5 credits), if you’ve done a school sport and can prove that you absolutely can not fit PE in your 4-year schedule.
-Keep in mind that graduation requirements are set at the district and state level, so waiver requests are seldom approved, and require a paperwork process.
+Keep in mind that graduation requirements are set at the district and state levels, so waiver requests are seldom approved and require a paperwork process.

 How do I get a copy of my transcript?

-Transcripts list your semester credits and final semester grades (different than Data Dashboard and report cards).
-You can request an unofficial transcript from Ms. Roma in the counseling office.
+Transcripts list your semester credits and final semester grades (report cards).
+You can request an unofficial transcript from the counseling office.
+You can contact your school counselor, the counseling secretary, or the registrar to request a copy.

 Every college is different.
 Colleges require different courses than are required for high school graduation.
 Check college websites for their admission requirements.
 However, be sure to go “above and beyond” their minimum admission requirements to strengthen your chances of actually being admitted.
 In general, it’s safe to plan on 4 years of core subjects, show an upward trend with your GPA, and show that you’ve challenged yourself with the appropriate rigor level for you.